biocorecrg/RNAseq_course_2019/docs/alnpractical.md

 |...|	...|	...|	...|

 Select the output according to the strandedness of your data.
-Note, that if you have stranded data and choose one of the columns 3 or 4, the other column (4 or 3) will give you the count of antisense reads.
+Note, if you have stranded data and choose one of the columns 3 or 4, the other column (4 or 3) will give you the count of antisense reads.

 For example, in the stranded protocol shown in "Library preparation", Read 1 is mapped to the antisense strand (this is also true for single-end reads), while Read 2, to the sense strand.

-This is quite useful in case we don't know which kit was used for the sequencing step.
-At the beginning we also have number of unmapped reads, of reads that map to more than one position
+**What protocol, standed or unstranded, was used for this RNA-seq data?**

 ```{bash}
 more alignments/A549_0_1ReadsPerGene.out.tab